Marriage

 Issuance of the certificate of no impediment

-The documentation processed by the court clerk (judicial law clerk) or superintendent registrar concludes with a decision authorising the marriage, stating that the spouses have met the requirements to enter into the marriage, after which the certificate of no impediment will be issued and given to the spouses.
+The documentation processed by the Department of Justice’s legal officer or the Civil Registry officer concludes with a ruling authorising the marriage, stating that the spouses have met the requirements to enter into the marriage, after which the certificate of no impediment will be issued and given to the spouses.

 Where the marriage can take place